-The EAPCI Atlas provides ESC National Cardiac Societies with the tools that will enable them to:
+The Atlas in Interventional Cardiology provides ESC National Cardiac Societies with the tools that will enable them to:

 The data collection started in 2016 and will be repeated every two years.
 The first edition with 2016 data was released in 2018.
 It offers a unique opportunity to monitor trends and identify the changes in therapy adoption.
 This project is an important landmark, a reference we can use and to which we can compare our practice day by day.

-The objectives of the EAPCI Atlas are to:
+The objectives of the Atlas in Interventional Cardiologyare to:

-The first edition of the EAPCI Atlas was developed under the supervision of Prof. Emanuele Barbato, EAPCI Board member and Chair of the 2016-2018 EAPCI National Cardiac Societies and International Affairs Committee.
+The first edition of the Atlas in Interventional Cardiology was developed under the supervision of Prof. Emanuele Barbato, EAPCI Board member and Chair of the 2016-2018 EAPCI National Cardiac Societies and International Affairs Committee.
 The data was gathered in 2016 by interventional cardiologists in 16 ESC countries: Belgium, Denmark, Egypt, France, Germany, Greece, Italy, Netherlands, Poland, Romania, Slovenia, Spain, Sweden, Switzerland, Turkey and the United Kingdom.

 He added: “The links between national income and infrastructure, procedure rates, and outcomes were striking.
 But not all of the variation could be explained by national wealth.
 For example, Turkey, like Egypt and Romania, is a middle-income country but had twice as many interventional cardiologists per million people as the UK.
 This suggests that the effective delivery of interventional healthcare also relies on its prioritisation by policymakers.”